 - Bone Injuries: Because doctors cannot apply a cast to a broken upper or lower jaw, other options are necessary to stabilize the bones while they heal.
 Depending on the location and severity of the break, we may recommend either small plates or wires to keep the jaw stable.
 While wires are the more restrictive option, they offer greater stability and are consequently suited to more severe breaks.

 - Teeth and Surrounding Areas: Oftentimes, damage to the face can leave patients with fractured or missing teeth.
 In addition to their expertise as oral and maxillofacial surgeons, Dr. Healy and Dr. Hurtado also extract damaged teeth and place dental implants to repair your bite and prevent potential jawbone degeneration.
 For this purpose, we are proud to offer world-renowned Nobel Biocare dental implants, which are crafted from safe and biocompatible materials.

 Because treatment depends so heavily on the specific injuries, the timeline for recovery can vary enormously from patient to patient.
 Our surgeons can provide instructions for at-home care tailored to your needs.

 Choosing a Qualified Surgeon

 Maxillofacial injuries often result in multi-system trauma.
 Consequently, comprehensive treatment requires coordinated care between many different types of physicians, from oral surgeons to ophthalmologists to plastic surgeons and facial reconstruction specialists.
-At The Oral & Maxillofacial Surgery Center of Santa Fe, we perform advanced surgical procedures by relying on extensive experience and the most advanced medical technologies.
+At The Oral Surgery and Dental Implant Center of Santa Fe, we perform advanced surgical procedures by relying on extensive experience and the most advanced medical technologies.
 CT scans, cone beam scans, and Panorex x-rays allow our surgeons and surgical team deliver transformative results in a safe and comfortable environment for patients.